 Sue Helm took office in 2007 with an aggressive agenda to fight for fiscal discipline, economic growth, government reform and to put the safety of our families first.
 She also is working to be a strong voice for the concerns of all local residents.

-During the 2015-16 legislative session, Sue has been appointed to serve on the Gaming Oversight, Professional Licensure, Urban Affairs and Tourism and Recreational Development committees.
+During the 2015-16 legislative session, Sue has been appointed to serve on the Appropriations, Gaming Oversight, Urban Affairs and Tourism and Recreational Development committees.

 After winning her first election for state representative, Sue became the first woman to serve in the Legislature in Dauphin County history.
 She is now in her fifth term, representing the people of the 104th Legislative District.